aragon/aragon-wiki/docs/jobs/openings/DAC-Project_Manager.md

-# Project Manager for the Aragon DAC
+# Project Manager/Team Leader for the Aragon DAC

 [Aragon](https://aragon.org/) is an open source, decentralized, project fighting for the freedom to organize.
 We believe that decentralized organizations can solve the world's worst problems.